 Moves around when you pull on handle

-A larger microwave oven that has an internal capacity of 1.5 cubic foot and delivers a full 1000 Watts of power.
+A larger microwave oven that has an internal capacity of 1.5 cu ft and delivers a full 1000 Watts of power.
 It’s not just a microwave, it also has a grill function (with a removable rack) so you can grill food to a golden color yet retain all the nutritional advantages of microwave cooking.

-There is also an additional convection oven function which cooks food by circulating hot air.
-It has an attractive black cabinet with a stainless steel front.
-The glass turntable is removable for easy cleaning and there is a useful child lock for safety.
-You operate it by selecting the cooking time, the weight of the food (for defrosting) or using the preset cooking functions.
+It has an attractive black cabinet with a stainless steel front, and the glass turntable is removable for easy cleaning.
+You operate it by selecting the cooking time, the weight of the food (for defrosting), or using the preset cooking functions.

 Child lock for safety